Roles and functions

 Applications to become a Recognised Aboriginal Representative Body (RARB)

-Once the Aboriginal Heritage (Miscellaneous) Amendment Act 2016 comes into operation (expected early 2017) the Committee will be able to approve the appointment of Registered Native Title Body Corporates (RNTBC) as RARBs and consider applications from others corporate bodies to become a RARB.
+Now that the Aboriginal Heritage Act 1988 has been amended, (17 October 2017) the SAHC will be able to approve the appointment of Registered Native Title Body Corporates (RNTBC) as RARBs and consider applications from registered Native Title Claim Groups, Aboriginal ILUA parties other corporate bodies to become a RARB.